mrinmoy32/OOP_with_Python/README.md

 ```

 ## Encapsulation
 Encapsulation is the bundling of data (attributes) and methods into a single unit or class.
 It restricts direct access to some of an object's components, which prevents the "accidental modification" of data.
+In Python, we can denote private attributes and methods by prefixing the attribute or method name with double underscores __.
+This makes the attribute or method private, and it cannot be accessed directly from outside the class.
+We can define getter and setter methods to access and modify the private attributes.
+In the following example, the Person class has private attributes _name and _age.
+We have defined getter and setter methods to access and modify these attributes.

 ```python
 class Person: